nicc777/kubernetes-recipes/admission_webhooks/README.md

 - `Service` - Check if the annotations are present.
 Update the local `Valkey` cache accordingly.
   - Deny conditions:
-    - The `devops-public-record-name` record name was already defined previously
+    - The `auto-httproute/public-record-name` record name was already defined previously
 - `HTTPRoute` - Check if the linked service is allowed to expose the HTTP service publicly
   - Deny conditions:
     - The annotations to the linked `Service` was not present
-    - The annotation `devops-expose-public` is not present, or is set to `false`
+    - The annotation `auto-httproute/expose-public` is not present, or is set to `false`
     - If a corresponding `HTTPRoute` already exist (one will be automatically created by the mutating web hook, unless otherwise indicated by annotation)
-    - If multiple ports are defined in the `Service`, but the annotations does not include a `devops-service-target-port` annotation.
+    - If multiple ports are defined in the `Service`, but the annotations does not include a `auto-httproute/service-target-port` annotation.
   - Warnings:
     - If the DNS record has not been defined yet, serve a warning.
     - If the annotations indicate the use of a known HTTP port (non-secure) that is NOT automatically redirected to HTTPS